Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 ## References

-[Q] Rosen, Kenneth H., and Kamala Krithivasan.
-Discrete Mathematics and Its Applications.
+[1] Rosen, Kenneth H., and Kamala Krithivasan. *Discrete Mathematics and Its Applications*.
 7. ed., Global ed, McGraw-Hill, 2013.

-[Y] Tip, Frank. *A Survey of Program Slicing Techniques*.
+[2] Tip, Frank. *A Survey of Program Slicing Techniques*.
 CWI (Centre for Mathematics and Computer Science), NLD.
 1994.

-[Z] Ottenstein, K.J. and Ottenstein, L.M. *The program dependence graph in a software development environment*.
-In Proceedings of the ACM SIGSOFT/SIGPLAN Software Engineering Symposium on Practical Software Development Environments, pages 177–184.
-1984.

-[X] Weiser, Mark. *Program Slicing*.
+[3] Weiser, Mark. *Program Slicing*.
 IEEE Transactions on Software Engineering, vol. SE-10, no. 4, pp. 352–57.
 1984.